Startup

 It is clear that both the engineering team and the marketing team are happy with the tool, and that is the most important signal for us.
 React Bricks fits well into our workflow and supports both teams without creating unnecessary friction.

-Leadership team @ Skyro
+Alexander Baranov @ Skyro

-CTO perspective @ Skyro
+CTO @ Skyro